January 09, 2000

 Photographs of murder weapon

-Although there were no witnesses to the actual shooting, there were many leads that came in.
+Although there were no known witnesses to the actual shooting, there were many leads that came in.
 One of those leads was that of a suspicious person in the approximate location of the murder.

 This suspicious person was described as a Caucasian male in his late 20s to early 30s, standing between five-foot-seven and five-foot-eleven inches tall and his weight was approximated to be somewhere between 135 to 155 pounds.